CDRT/docs/bios/settings/thinkpad/power.md

 </details>

 <details><summary>Power On with AC Attach</summary>

-One of 2 possible options for a feature that powers on the system when AC is attached:
+Whether to power on the system when AC is attached.

+Options:

 1. Enabled - the system is powered when AC is attached.
 When the system is in hibernate state, the system resumes
 2.	**Disabled** - the system is not powered on nor resumed when AC is attached.
 Default.